 Each multiple-choice section has experimental questions that will not count toward your score.
 There is no penalty for guessing, meaning you should attempt to answer each question.

-The PCAT takes approximately four-and-a-half hours to complete, including a break.
+The PCAT takes approximately three hours and 40 minutes to complete.
+You’re allowed to have a 15 minute break (optional) after your chemical processes subtest.
 After the test is finished, you will receive an unofficial preliminary score report at the test center.
+Your official score reports and transcripts will be available within five weeks following the end of the testing window in which you took your exam.

 Scores range from 200 to 600 and are a composite of points from the multiple-choice questions.
+Also included are percentile ranks, ranging from 1–99.
+Your writing score is reported on a scale of 1.0 to 6.0 with a mean score.
 There is no passing score in general: each college or university sets its own standards for admission.
 Check with the colleges that interest you to see what the specific passing ranges are.
 PCAT score ranges are ranked as a percentile relative to current PCAT average scores from recent groups of test takers.

 Exam fees for PCAT are $210 and include three transcript recipients.
 Late registration and additional transcripts will cost you extra money.
 Your printable official scores are available for free online for one year, or you can pay a small annual fee to access them for up to five years.